Mad About You: Home media

 Sony Pictures Home Entertainment has released the first three seasons of Mad About You on DVD in Region 1 and 4.
 The first two seasons were also made available in Region 2.
 No subsequent seasons were released by Sony Pictures Home Entertainment.

 In February 2010, Shout!
 Factory acquired the distribution rights to the remaining seasons of Mad About You on DVD.
 They subsequently released seasons 4 and 5 on DVD.

 On August 27, 2013, it was announced that Mill Creek Entertainment had acquired the rights to various television series from the Sony Pictures library including Mad About You.
 They subsequently re-released the first and second seasons on DVD on August 5, 2014.

 Mill Creek released the complete series on a 14-DVD set on May 3, 2016.

 As of August 1, 2019, the entire series has been available to Spectrum subscribers as part of the run-up to the premiere of the revival series.

 On December 8, 2020, the revival season, alongside the original series, was added to Amazon Prime Video.

+In July, 2025, both the original series and the twelve 2019 Season 8 episodes from Spectrum, were added to Hulu.